Title

 The Rules and Regulations of the Movie and Television Review and Classification Board in the Philippines establish guidelines for reviewing and classifying motion pictures and television programs, ensuring they align with Filipino cultural values and do not violate laws or corrupt the minds of the young.

-No, live television programs do not require prior review and approval, but the studios must give at least 48 hours advance notice about the title and contents, and they are responsible for any violations.
+Live programs do not require prior review and approval; however, television studios must give the Board at least 48 hours’ advance notice regarding the title and contents before airing.
+Studios remain responsible for any breach/violation.
+If evidence shows prohibited matters, the Board may require pretaping for prior review and approval.

 Analyze Cases Smarter, Faster